 mobile processing unit has the meaning given in the Explosives Regulations regulation 3.

-(2) Except as provided in subregulations (3) and (4), a road vehicle used to transport dangerous goods that are in a receptacle with a capacity of more than 500 L or kgs must be licensed under this Part to transport the goods.
+(2) Except as provided in subregulations (3) and (4), a road vehicle used to transport —

+(a) dangerous goods in a receptacle with a capacity of more than 500 L; or

+(b) more than 500 kg of dangerous goods in a receptacle,

+must be licensed under this Part to transport the goods.

 (3) A road vehicle used to transport dangerous goods need not be licensed under this Part if —